Science of Consciousness

 everything is energy

-“The universe is not a domain of matter moving in space and time; It is a sea of coherent vibrations.”—Ervin Laszlo The Intelligence of the Cosmos: Why Are We Here?
-New Answers from the Frontiers of Science
+Hungarian philosopher of science and systems theorist, Ervin László, who was twice nominated for the Nobel Peace Prize, summarizes the energetic nature of reality as follows, “The universe is not a domain of matter moving in space and time; It is a sea of coherent vibrations.”
+(The Intelligence of the Cosmos: Why Are We Here?
+New Answers from the Frontiers of Science).

 The Double Slit Experiment - The Observer Effect

-The next video shows the results of many double-slit experiments that suggest that consciousness is an active participant in reality: New Experiments Show Consciousness Affects Matter ~ Dean Radin Ph.D.
+The following video shows the results of many double-slit experiments that suggest that consciousness is an active participant in reality: New Experiments Show Consciousness Affects Matter ~ Dean Radin Ph.D.
+(41:04 minutes).

 Mainstream scientists maintain that the brain produces consciousness, and when the brain dies its consciousness dies as well.
 This is a false belief.
-Recently scientists confirmed that a single-cell organism can learn, remember, solve problems and make decisions, all without a brain or neurons.
-This study was published in Current Biology on December 5, 2019.
-Therefore, consciousness CAN indeed work without the brain.
-Consciousness is nonlocal.
-This is explained further in this video: Heather Barnett: What humans can learn from semi-intelligent slime.
+Consciousness CAN indeed work without the brain because consciousness is nonlocal.
+Recently scientists confirmed that a single-celled organism can learn, remember, solve problems and make decisions, all without a brain or neurons.
+This study, “A Complex Hierarchy of Avoidance Behaviors in a Single-Cell Eukaryote”, was published in Current Biology on December 5, 2019.

 science-based awakening resources